-- a severance payment equivalent to 12 months of the executive's base salary then in effect on the date of termination, payable in accordance with the Company's regular payroll cycle commencing with the first payroll date occurring on or after the 60th day following the date of the executive's termination of employment; - payment by us of the premiums required to continue the executive's group health care coverage for a period of 12 months following the executive's termination, under the applicable provisions of the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), provided that the executive timely elects to continue and remains eligible for these benefits under COBRA, and does not become eligible for health coverage through another employer during this period; and
+- a severance payment equivalent to 12 months of the executive's base salary (except for Mr. Roberts and Dr. Player, whose payments would be equivalent to 6 months of their respective base salary) then in effect on the date of termination, payable over a twelve month (or six month) period in accordance with our regular payroll cycle commencing with the first payroll date occurring on or after the 60th day following the date of the executive's termination of employment; - payment by us of the premiums required to continue the executive's group health care coverage for a period of 12 months following the executive's termination (except for Mr. Roberts and Dr. Player whose payments would be for a period of 6 months following the executive's termination) under the applicable provisions of the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), provided that the executive timely elects to continue and remains eligible for these benefits under COBRA, and does not become eligible for health coverage through another employer during this period;